Cherie Martin named CEO for Banner Behavioral Health Hospital

 Martin is currently the chief nursing officer at Banner Desert Medical Center and Cardon Children’s Medical Center.
 She joined Banner in her current role two years ago and has been instrumental in the campus’s turnaround in financial, operational and patient experience areas.
 Active on many Banner system teams, she has been the leader of the Arizona CNO group for the past year.

-“Her change management skills, collaborative approach, strategic thinking, drive to action, focus on patient experience and employee engagement, and passion for clinical excellence have placed her among the top leaders within Banner Health," said Becky Kuhn, president, Banner Health Arizona East Region.
+“Her change management skills, collaborative approach, strategic thinking, drive to action, focus on patient experience and employee engagement, and passion for clinical excellence have placed her among the top leaders within Banner Health," said said Becky Kuhn, president, Banner Health Arizona East Region.
 "She has the perfect set of skills to provide leadership at Banner Behavioral Health Hospital and across the behavioral health service line within Banner.”

 Martin developed and implemented new programs for Banner Desert, including Transition and Observation Units and has been a leader of change for the campus and for Banner.